DauletBai/qar-mvp/README.md

 ```sh
 ./scripts/run_lin.sh
 ```
 Requests a LIN-style break, verifies the break interrupt/status bits, and demonstrates the new LIN control registers by looping the UART back into itself.
-The demo now uses the hardware auto-header sequencer (break + Sync/ID) so firmware only needs to supply payload bytes—exactly how a BCM master would poll its LIN slaves.
+The demo now uses the hardware auto-header sequencer (break + Sync/ID) plus the new slave auto-response gate: firmware preloads its payload, arms the response, and the UART transmits only when the captured header ID matches—mirroring how a BCM master polls and slaves reply without firmware babysitting bits.

 ## Timer / Watchdog Demo
 ```sh